snakedye/kile/README.md

 ## Option
 - **layout (string)** :
-The layout namespace used to determine which layout should arrange this output.
+	The layout namespace used to determine which layout should arrange an output.

 - **view_padding (uint)** :
 	The padding in pixels of the each window within the layout.